 Thousands of patients have experienced complications from a Stryker hip implant and have filed lawsuits after suffering through intense pain and revision surgery.
-Stryker recalled its Rejuvenate, ABG II and Accolade modular-neck hip stems after the implants showed signs of corrosion and fretting.
+Stryker recalled its Rejuvenate, ABG II and Accolade TMZF modular-neck hip stems after the implants showed signs of corrosion and fretting.
 The company’s LFIT V40 Head is also speculated to cause the same issues.

 Have you or a loved one suffered from complications to a Stryker hip device?
 You may be entitled to compensation.
 Call our Defective Hip Attorneys at (877) 285-7656 or fill out the form below for a complementary consultation.

 Stryker Hip Recalls

 Studies found that the device’s modular-neck junction was prone to fretting and corrosion mechanisms, causing the release of metal ions into the bloodstream and surrounding hip tissue.

 The Accolade stem, when implanted in conjunction with the L-Fit V-40 femoral head, operates as a metal-on-metal hip implant system.
 The metal was found to fret & corrode, causing the release of metal ions into the body.

 Stryker notified it’s implanting physicians of the “higher than expected” incidents of taper lock failure, or spontaneous dissociation.
 The metal-on-metal design is also prone to cause metal toxicity.